 - The doctor will conduct specific exams and tests, including taking a detailed medical history and performing a thorough physical exam.

-- If a mass is suspected, imaging tests such as CT, MRI scans or endoscopy will help to identify the suspicious area and will determine whether the disease has spread.
+- If a mass is suspected, imaging tests such as CT, MRI scans or endoscopy will help to identify the suspicious area and may indicate whether the disease has spread.

 - The imaging tests alone cannot tell if the mass is GIST.
-The only way to know is by obtaining cells from the abnormal area through a biopsy.
+The surest way to know is by obtaining and studying cells taken from the mass through a biopsy.

-Biopsies are sometimes done at the time of surgery (surgical biopsy), but in many cases biopsies are done prior to surgery and can sometimes be done during an endoscopy (endoscopic biopsy).
-In some cases, a needle (fine needle aspiration (FNA) biopsy) is inserted through the skin and into the suspected tumor.
-Biopsies must be done carefully so as not to break apart the tumor which might cause bleeding or possibly increase the risk of cancer spreading.
+Biopsies are sometimes done at the time of surgery (surgical biopsy), but in many cases biopsies are done prior to surgery; sometimes, biopsies can be done during an endoscopy (endoscopic biopsy).
+In some cases, a needle biopsy (fine needle aspiration (FNA) is inserted through the skin and into the suspected tumor.
+Biopsies must be done carefully so as not to break apart the tumor, which might cause bleeding or possibly increase the risk of cancer spreading.